-Eighty-three percent (83%) of the active Alpha-Stim CES group reported a decrease in anxiety of ≥ 50% on the HAM-A from baseline to endpoint of study4
+Out of the participants in the active Alpha-Stim CES group, 83% reported a reduction in anxiety of ≥ 50% on the HAM-A from the baseline level all the way to the end of the study.4

 - Holubec JT.
 Cumulative response from Cranial Electrotherapy Stimulation (CES) for chronic pain.
 Practical Pain Management.2009; 9(9):80-83.